daxko/design/docs/contents/style/index.md

 </ul>
 {{/example}}

-Since tabs don't have a implicit width, you may want to consider placing them in a grid to
+Since tabs don't have a implicit width, you may want to consider placing them in a grid to align along side your content.

 {{#example 'html'}}
 <div class="grid">